Skip to main content

-Contraceptive sponges are far less effective for women who have given birth: they are best used by women who have never given birth.
+Contraceptive sponges are far less effective for people who have given birth: they are best used by those who have never given birth.

 Like with diaphragms or cervical caps, using sponges is usually easy once you get the hang of it, but just like using menstrual cups or tampons, it usually takes a bit of practice to get the hang of it, and the first few times you use them, you may have some difficulty, or make a bit of a mess (or more of one: the foam in sponges does mean they're kind of a messy method) putting them in.
-Too, just as can happen with men and condoms, it's important for the user not to feel under pressure to quickly put a method in: partners should allow a woman the time she needs to get the device in comfortable and correctly.
+Too, just as can happen with men and condoms, it's important for the user not to feel under pressure to quickly put a method in: partners should allow the person using the sponge the time they need to get the device in comfortable and correctly.

 Some studies have found that spermicides increase the risks of acquiring sexually transmitted infections, including HIV, for some people, primarily those very frequently using spermicides, or who are having a lot of intercourse or many partners.
 Nonoxynol-9 -- the active ingredient in spermicides inside sponges -- can cause small, micro-abrasions of the genitals, which create greater opportunities for infections from viruses and bacteria.
 To play it safe, both in terms of STIs and for general vaginal health and comfort, if the sponge feels irritating to you or your partner -- if it leaves either of you feeling rubbed a bit raw, sore, swollen or itchy -- it's probably best not to use it.
 As well, some HIV and STI prevention organizations suggest that non-monogamous couples not use spermicides or methods which contain spermicides because of the possibly increased risks of acquiring infections.

-Some benefits of contraceptive sponges women usually enjoy are:
+Some benefits of contraceptive sponges people usually enjoy are:

 Since they are barrier methods, they don't carry any big possible side effects.
-Women who have had toxic shock syndrome (TSS) should not use them, nor should women who are sensitive or allergic to spermicides, polyurethane or sulfa drugs.
-Some women may find they cause them to experience more frequent bladder or urinary tract infections.
-You or your male partner may be able to feel the device during use, and that may occur more frequently in younger women who are more nervous during sex, and thus less aroused, so the device may be closer to the vaginal opening than it would be otherwise.
-Contraceptive sponges also may NOT be used during menstruation, and are not as effective as many other methods of birth control, including some other cervical barriers.
+People who have had toxic shock syndrome (TSS) should not use them, nor should those who are sensitive or allergic to spermicides, polyurethane or sulfa drugs.
+Some people may find they cause them to experience more frequent bladder or urinary tract infections.
+You or your partner may be able to feel the device during use, and that may occur more frequently in younger people who are more nervous during sex, and thus less aroused, so the device may be closer to the vaginal opening than it would be otherwise.
+Contraceptive sponges also may not be used during menstruation, and are not as effective as many other methods of birth control, including other cervical barriers.

 When Good Birth Control Does Bad Things: The most common reasons a sponge will fail is because it was not used at all for a given act of intercourse, or was not used properly -- such as by forgetting to wet it first, by using it for longer than 24 hours, or by not inserting it properly.
 Again, when you're first learning how to use them, they can be a pain in the butt, which makes it a really good idea to practice by yourself at times when you aren't about to have sex: that way, you can get the hang of it without feeling any pressure from a partner waiting on you.